ElementsProject/lightning/doc/lightning-newaddr.7.md

 The funding transaction needs to be confirmed before funds can be used.

-*addresstype* specifies the type of address wanted; i.e. *p2sh-segwit* (e.g. `2MxaozoqWwiUcuD9KKgUSrLFDafLqimT9Ta` on bitcoin testnet or `3MZxzq3jBSKNQ2e7dzneo9hy4FvNzmMmt3` on bitcoin mainnet) or *bech32* (e.g. `tb1qu9j4lg5f9rgjyfhvfd905vw46eg39czmktxqgg` on bitcoin testnet
-or `bc1qwqdg6squsna38e46795at95yu9atm8azzmyvckulcc7kytlcckxswvvzej` on
-bitcoin mainnet).
-The special value *all* generates both address types for the same underlying key.
+*addresstype* specifies the type of address wanted; currently *bech32* (e.g. `tb1qu9j4lg5f9rgjyfhvfd905vw46eg39czmktxqgg` on bitcoin testnet or `bc1qwqdg6squsna38e46795at95yu9atm8azzmyvckulcc7kytlcckxswvvzej` on bitcoin mainnet).
+The special value *all* generates all known address types for the same underlying key.

 If no *addresstype* is specified the address generated is a *bech32* address.